axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-task-list/index.rst

    the tasks belonging to you but all open tasks.

-   Visibility tasks assigned to roles depending on state:

-   - Open: Visible for all members

-   - In Progress: Visible for all members, but "parked" for working user (no actions possible for other role members)

-   - Done: Visible for all members

 |navigate-to-full-task-list-page|

 On the top of the **Full Task List** page you see next to the heading